-C. Linear Underground and Overhead Projects Subject to this General Permit
+II.C.
+Linear Underground and Overhead Projects Subject to this General Permit

-1. Dischargers with linear underground and overhead projects shall comply with the conditions and requirements in this Order and Attachment E, E.1, and E.2 of this General Permit;

-2.Linear underground and overhead projects include, but are not limited to conveyance facilities, culverts, pipelines, or other linear corridors for:
+1.Linear underground and overhead projects include, but are not limited to conveyance facilities, culverts, pipelines, or other linear corridors for:

+a.
 The transportation of any gaseous, liquid, liquescent, and slurry material;

+b.
 Cable line or wire for the transmission of:

-Electrical energy;
+i.
+Electrical energy; or,

-Communications, including internet, telephone, telegraph, radio, or television messages;
+ii.
+Communications, including internet, telephone, telegraph, radio, or television messages.

-Ancillary facilities and substructures such as new access roads, helicopter landing zones, laydown yards, staging areas, substations, valve stations, etc. that primarily function as support for LUP construction activities.
+c.
+Ancillary facilities and substructures such as new access roads, helicopter landing zones, laydown yards, staging areas, substations, valve stations, etc. that primarily function as support for linear underground and overhead project construction activities.

-3.Construction support activities associated with linear underground and overhead projects include, but are not limited to:
+2. Construction support activities associated with linear underground and overhead projects include, but are not limited to:

-Activities necessary for the installation of underground and overhead linear facilities (e.g., conduits, substructures, pipelines, towers, poles, cables, wires, connectors, switching, regulating and transforming equipment, vegetative management, and associated ancillary facilities); and;
+a.
+Activities necessary for the installation of underground and overhead linear facilities (e.g., conduits, substructures, pipelines, towers, poles, cables, wires, connectors, switching, regulating and transforming equipment, vegetative management, and associated ancillary facilities); and,

+b.
 Activities including underground utility mark-out, potholing, concrete and asphalt cutting and removal, trenching, excavating, boring and drilling, access road and pole/tower pad and cable/wire pull station, substructure installation, construction of tower footings and/or foundations, pole and tower installations, pipeline installations, welding, concrete and pavement repair or replacement, and stockpile/borrow locations.

-D. Linear Underground and Overhead Projects Not Subject to this General Permit
+II.D.
+Linear Underground and Overhead Projects Not Subject to this General Permit

-Linear underground and overhead project construction activity does not include linear routine maintenance projects.
+This General Permit does not apply to the following linear underground and overhead project construction activity:

+1. Routine maintenance projects.
 Routine maintenance projects are projects associated with operations and maintenance activities that are conducted on existing lines and facilities and within existing right-of-way, easements, franchise agreements, or other legally binding agreements of the discharger granting access to land.
 Routine maintenance projects include, but are not limited to projects that are conducted to:

+a.
 Maintain the original purpose of the facility or hydraulic capacity;

-Update existing lines and facilities to comply with applicable codes, standards, and regulations regardless of if such projects result in increased capacity; and/or
+b.
+Update existing lines and facilities to comply with applicable codes, standards, and regulations regardless of if such projects result in increased capacity; and/or,

+c.
 Repair leaks.

-Routine maintenance does not include construction of new lines or facilities resulting from compliance with applicable codes, standards, and regulations.
+2. Routine maintenance does not include construction of new lines or facilities resulting from compliance with applicable codes, standards, and regulations.